 Knowledge Base Fact Sheet

-MPP Fine Wire Wedge Tool: Feed Hole to Wire Diameter Recommendations (IKB-065)
+MPP Wedge Tool: Feed Hole to Wire Diameter

 Fine Wire Bonding Wedge: A guide to help specify the correct feed hole size for a given wire diameter on a fine wire wedge bonding tool (IKB-065).

 The wire diameter is defined by the application, taking into account the geometries of the bond pad, materials and circuit requirements.
 Thicker wires are preferred as they tend to create a stable loop and are easier to bond.
 However, there is a balance in the feed hole diameter against the wire diameter in order to maintain free uninhibited moment and feed of the wire when selecting the correct fine wire bonding wedge.

 Larger hole sizes will influence the location and accuracy of the first bond.
 The smaller the hole, the tighter the control on the bond’s location.
 Care should be taken if the hole is made too small as the added friction will affect the looping height and tail consistency.
 Oval holes may be an option, providing tighter control to the first bond’s location, keeping the tail of the wire under the tool, but providing some relief to eliminate friction between the wire and hole.

 For further information on our range of Bonding Wedge Tools, please click HERE.

 For further information on our range of Wirebonding Materials, please click HERE.

 15 May 2020

 IKB065 Rev. 1